-The Division of Music offers a complete program in the professional and cultural education of the music teacher and the musician.
-The areas of music study include music theory, sight singing and ear training, history and literature of music, music education, and all areas of individual music performance.
+The Division of Music offers a complete program in the professional and cultural education of the teacher-musician.
+The areas of study in this program include music theory, sight singing and ear training, history and literature of music, music education, and all of the areas of both individual and ensemble music performance.

-- 1. A major in Music leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates. - 2.
+- 1. A major in Music Education leading to the Bachelor of Arts and Master of Arts degrees with teaching certificates. - 2.
 A five-year program leading to the Bachelor of Arts degree with teaching certificate and the Bachelor of Music degree. - 3.
-A minor in Music for elementary education majors. - 4.
-A minor in Music for students other than elementary education majors.
+Music minors in voice and choral music, band and band instruments, stringed instruments and orchestra, and elementary music education.